|

 Haldir turned to him in alarm.

 they took Caras Arnen.
-It would explain why Aragorn has sent no
+That would explain why Aragorn has sent

 know that something is wronghe has had no communication